All Episodes

 I don't fire people.

-People really end up always in the in my universe firing themselves, those people to get fired.
+People really end up always in my universe firing themselves, those people that get fired.

 And there's very few because I'm not stupid in the people that I hire.

-And I just want people that want that care about their job as much as I do.
+And I just want people that care about their job as much as I do.

 And I wish that Congress cared about their job as much as all of you in this audience care about yours.